Sonos: John MacFarlane

 John MacFarlane is an American entrepreneur and executive.
 In 2002, he co-founded and became the CEO of Sonos.
 He served as its CEO and board member until stepping down in 2017.

 MacFarlane graduated from Rensselaer Polytechnic Institute with a degree in electrical and electronics engineering.
 He then went to the University of California, Santa Barbara for a master's degree in the same discipline in 1990.

 After leaving college, MacFarlane created a messaging system that he sold to companies such as AT&T through his own company, Software.com.
 There, he met Craig Shelburne.
 Eventually, Software.com merged with Phone.com and became Openwave, a new company based in Redwood City, California.
 However, the company failed, and both MacFarlane and Shelburne left in the early 2000s.

 Afterward, MacFarlane moved down to Santa Barbara, California.
 In 2002, MacFarlane co-founded Sonos, an audio equipment company, with Shelburne, Tom Cullen and Trung Mai.
 He immediately became its CEO.
 Due to their existing wealth from Software.com, MacFarlane and his co-founders were able to independently fund Sonos and not rely on investment.
 In 2005, Sonos unveiled its first product, the ZP100 music player, and continued to develop audio equipment suited for digital music and streaming.

 In January 2017, MacFarlane stepped down from the CEO position as well as his position on the board, though he remained at Sonos afterward in an advisory capacity.
 In a blog post, he cited that he wanted to spend more time with his family, specifically due to his wife's battle with breast cancer.
 He also stated that he wanted to focus more on Sonos' programs in science and mathematics education, and the music and tech industries.
-Additionally, MacFarlane remarked that his departure from Sonos was delayed due to a recent pivot in product strategy following Amazon's release of their Echo speakers.
+Additionally, MacFarlane remarked that his departure from Sonos was delayed due to a recent pivot in product strategy following Amazon's release of its Echo speakers.
 After his resignation, Sonos president Patrick Spence succeeded MacFarlane as CEO.